cnfsn/x360cei/README.md

 THIS PROJECT IS NOT MAINTAINED
 ==============================

 Sorry, I thought no one was using this so I deleted it.
+As Github deprecated downloads, the compiled binary is no longer available.
+Feel free to host it somewhere.

 x360cei is an easy installer for XBOX 360 Controller emulator to be used with different games.